 Drink in Fall Color.

-Grab a Color Tour map from the Chamber of Commerce, hop in your car and be ready to be dazzled.
+Grab a Color Tour map, hop in your car and be ready to be dazzled.
 A jaunt along Rustic Road 58, one of three such state-certified routes in the area, meanders through hardwood and fragrant pine forests, crosses two burbling creeks, one with two beaver lodges, then rolls through cedar lowlands.
 Rustic Road 60, north of Arbor Vitae, winds through a slice of the Northern Highland - American Legion State Forest, where you're bound to spot a plethora of wildlife, plus leads you past the Minocqua area's numerous sparkling, blue lakes.
 When you want to experience a more intimate view of the colors, park the car and take a hike.
 There are more than 600 miles of trail in the area, from mysterious singletrack leading you deep into dense forestland to flat, wide paths merrily rolling past lakes and streams.

 Have an Adventure.

 Been there, done that with scenic drives?
 Then book a private tour with Lauer Aviation for a bird's-eye view of the vibrant Northwoods.
 Confer with the company about a custom route (you won't want to miss flying over areas thick with maple and tamarack, or a cranberry harvest in progress), or sign on for one of its two themed tours.
 One is based on the region's historical mining areas, while the other traces the old Flambeau Trail, a historic woodland highway that crossed the Continental Divide linking Lake Superior and the Mississippi watershed.
 If you want to be one with the forest, whoosh across a pine canopy courtesy of Northwoods Zip Line, which features nine lines and six adventure bridges.